Vettai: Casting

 After Silambarasan's exit, Vijay was expected to enact the lead role, who had earlier agreed to star in a Lingusamy film in future, and was subsequently approached by the team.
 He, however, declined the offer, not willing to play a role that was "originally written keeping in mind the image of another actor".
 Only in September 2010, during the official announcement, it became apparent that Arya was signed on to reprise the lead role.
 Furthermore, Linguswamy was trying to sign Madhavan for another leading role, while, several days later, sources reported that Madhavan definitely had rejected the offer.
 The next month, however, it was confirmed that Madhavan was roped in to enact the role as a police officer and brother of Arya's character.
 Madhavan accepted the film as he was 'blown' away by the story.

-The lead female role was reported to be played by Tamannaah Bhatia, who had been part of Linguswamy's Paiyaa as well.
+The lead female role was reported to be played by Tamannaah Bhatia, who had been part of Lingusamy's Paiyaa as well.
 In an interview later, she disclosed that she was not approached earlier and though she liked the script, she could not take the offer due to her prior commitments.
 Anushka Shetty then accepted the offer, while Sameera Reddy was signed to play Madhavan's pair in the film, as a village girl.
 In late November 2010, Anushka pulled out and Amala Paul, following her critically acclaimed performance in Mynaa, was roped in to play a leading character, as the love interest of Arya's character.

 Filming

-Originally planned to commence in September 2010, the filming was postponed several times either due to pending pre-production works and unavailability of the artists.
-After Arya had finished shooting and dubbing for Avan Ivan, the first schedule was planned to begin on 2 March, which however, was also cancelled as Dhayanidhi wanted the filming to be pushed by another two months, which supposedly was the reason for Linguswamy's decision to produce the film himself.
+After Arya had finished shooting and dubbing for Avan Ivan, the first schedule of Vettai was planned to begin on 2 March, which however, was also cancelled as Dhayanidhi wanted the filming to be pushed by another two months, which supposedly was the reason for Linguswamy's decision to produce the film himself.
 Shooting eventually started on 16 March 2011 in Karaikudi, with Madhavan, Arya, Sameera Reddy and Amala Paul participating.
 A song "Dumma Dumma Dummaa", choreographed by Brindha, was shot first, with nearly 2000 people being part of the shoot along with the four lead actors.
 A fight sequence, involving Arya and Madhavan, was shot in the Pondicherry University sports complex on 24 April.
 In June 2011, other key action sequences were filmed at Madurai, Thoothukudi, Thanjavur and Aruppukottai.
 The introduction song of the film was also shot in Thanjavur.
-Some action sequences were shot in Madanapalle, a town located in the Chittoor district, Andhra Pradesh, while the climax was shot at Binny Mills in Chennai under the supervision of stunt director Silva.
-Principal Photography was "Wrap (filmmaking) on October 2011.
+Some action sequences were shot in Madanapalle, a town located in the Chittoor district, Andhra Pradesh, while the climax was shot at Binny Mills in Chennai under the supervision of stunt director Silva in October 2011.